baristaze/Budgie-with-Twitter/README.md

 - [X] User can retweet, favorite, and reply to the tweet directly from the timeline feed.

 #### Optional
+(WEEK 2)
+- [X] [Profile Page] Implements the paging view for the user description. (scroll horizontally)
+- [ ] [Profile Page] As the paging view moves, increase the opacity of the background screen.
+See the actual Twitter app for this effect
+- [ ] [Profile Page] Pulling down the profile page should blur and resize the header image.
+- [ ] Account switching
+	- [ ] Long press on tab bar to bring up Account view with animation
+	- [ ] Tap account to switch to
+	- [ ] Include a plus button to Add an Account
+	- [ ] Swipe to delete an account

+(WEEK 1)
 - [X] When composing, you should have a countdown in the upper right for the tweet limit.
 - [X] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [X] Retweeting and favoriting should increment the retweet and favorite count.